Voxman Music Building

 The Voxman Music Building is an academic building of the University of Iowa in Iowa City, Iowa, United States.
-The building is named in honor of former University of Iowa director of the school of music, Himie Voxman.
+The building is named in honor of former clarinetist and University of Iowa director of the school of music, Himie Voxman.

 History

 The original Voxman Music Building, located on the bank of the Iowa River, was destroyed in the Iowa flood of 2008.
 In late 2009, a new location for the new music building was formally announced and, shortly afterwards, funding was approved by the Iowa Board of Regents.
 In December 2013, the Board of Regents voted that the new building would retain the Voxman name.
 The building officially opened to the public in October 2016.

 Performing spaces

 The Voxman Music Building contains to a 700-seat concert hall, a 200-seat recital hall, and a 75-seat organ hall.

 Klais organ

 The building's 700-seat concert hall contains a Klais organ composed of 3,883 individual pipes.